 Cabañas is a specialist in modern and contemporary art of the Americas and Europe.
 Her research and teaching engage a series of aesthetic and cultural debates that situate her work’s significance at the intersection of various disciplines, including art history, film studies, Latin American Studies, and, more recently, transatlantic exchanges in art and psychiatry.

-She is the author of The Myth of Nouveau Réalisme: Art and the Performative in Postwar France (Yale University Press, 2013) and Off-Screen Cinema: Isidore Isou and the Lettrist Avant-Garde (University of Chicago Press, 2014).
+She is the author of Learning from Madness: Brazilian Modernism and Global Contemporary Art (University of Chicago Press, forthcoming October 2018), Off-Screen Cinema: Isidore Isou and the Lettrist Avant-Garde (University of Chicago Press, 2014), and The Myth of Nouveau Réalisme: Art and the Performative in Postwar France (Yale University Press, 2013).
 In 2012 she served as guest curator for the exhibition Specters of Artaud: Language and the Arts in the 1950s at the Museo Nacional Centro de Arte Reina Sofía (MNCARS) in Madrid; she also served as the catalogue’s editor.
 Fernando Castro, an eminent art critic in Spain, named the exhibition one of the year’s top 10 in ABC Cultural.

 Cabañas’s writings on art and film in Europe and Latin America have appeared in numerous international magazines and academic journals, including Artforum, October, Grey Room, Les Cahiers du Musée national d'art moderne, Parachute, and Oxford Art Journal.
 She has also contributed to various museum publications, among them, Mário Pedrosa (MNCARS, 2017), Jean Tinguely (Stedelijk/Kunstpalast, 2016), Mário Pedrosa, an Anthology (MoMA, 2015), Histórias da Loucura: Desenhos de Juquery (Museu de Arte de São Paulo, 2015), Gil J Wolman: I am Immortal and Alive (MACBA/Serralves, 2010), Yves Klein: With the Void, Full Powers (Walker/Hirshhorn, 2010), and Yves Klein: Corps, couleur, immatériel (Centre Georges Pompidou, 2006).
 She also served as guest editor for the catalogue Seven Circles / Seven Sounds: Lothar Baumgarten, which was published by the Kunsthaus Bregenz in 2009.